SubCipher/neuroGames/README.md

 # neuroGames
-Schedule mini-hackAton and started convo with sponsors to get it rolling...lets see what it do!
+download SDK and schedule time frame to get some parts